bcgov/indy-email-verification/README.md

 ### Builds
 Now that our param files are set up, we're ready to start the builds using the openshift developer script [here](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin#generate-the-build-and-images-in-the-tools-project-deploy-jenkins).
-Now that the builds have been completed and tagged it's time to start the deployment
+Now that the builds have been completed it's time to start the deployment and tag the images

 ### Deploy

 Follow the [deployment](https://github.com/BCDevOps/openshift-developer-tools/tree/master/bin#generate-the-deployment-configurations-and-deploy-the-components) section to kickoff the deployment.
 Follow the prompts on the screen and the deployment will start.
 Look over the deployment configuration and make sure everything is in order, next tag the image streams
-Replace `a99fd4` with your namespace name and `dev` with the environment you will be deploying to

 > oc -n a99fd4-tools tag email-verification-agent:latest email-verification-agent:dev
 oc -n a99fd4-tools tag email-verification-service:latest email-verification-service:dev